kujilabs/pg_audit/README.md

 ## Migrations

-You then neeed to run the migration generator
+You then need to run the migration generator

 	rails g pg_audit:migration

 ## Usage

-TODO: Write usage instructions here
+There are two modules that can be included

+1. PgAudit::Audit `include PgAudit::Audit`
+2. PgAudit::Readonly `include PgAudit::Readonly`

+There are additional methods you can include to modify the default behaviour

+PgAudit::Audit

+1. columns_for_audit - return an error of the names	to be included
+2. columns_to_ignore_for_audit - return an error of names not to be included
+3. audit_delete - return true/false whether you record delete transactions
+4. audit_create - return true/false whether you record create transactions

+PgAudit::Readonly

+1. read_only_columns - return an error of read only columns

 ## Contributing